-During the year the Chapel employed a married couple as Family and Community Outreach Workers.
-Apart from their contracts of employment and contracts for normal supplies the Chapel has no contractual liabilities.
+Until the end of August 2018 the Chapel employed a married couple as Family and Community Outreach Workers.
+The married couple who succeeded them are volunteer workers.
+Apart from contracts for normal supplies the Chapel has no contractual liabilities.
 On that basis and taking account of the fact that the Chapel's building is relatively new and in good order the trustees believe that there is no need to hold substantial reserves.
 Experience has shown that when a specific need has arisen Chapel members have provided financial support to meet the need.